vishnukumarkvs/notes/Interview.md

     - Non Primitive data types will need a memory address for variable
     - Ex: String, Array, Class, Object, Interface

-4. Whats a thread in java, how do u create a t
+4. Whats a thread in java, how do u create a thread
+    - A thread in java is a lilghtweighy subpreocess